lpacher/lae/fpga/practicum/1_arty/README.md

 (e.g. your personal laptop in the lab) or a **remote computer** (e.g. a micro-computer running on a satellite or in a counting-room at CERN).
 Indeed interacting with some remote computer is a very common experimental case with FPGA hardware.
 In order to be able to support both local and remote connections the Vivado hardware server uses the **TCP/IP network protocol**.

-The `hw_server` executable is automatically started for you when a new connection is started from the Vivado Harware Manager.
-Start a new connection and verify that the daemon is actually running in background using a i**command-line process monitor** utility.
+The `hw_server` executable is automatically started for you in background when a new connection is started from the Vivado Harware Manager.
+Start a new connection and verify that the daemon is actually running in background using a **command-line process monitor** utility.

 For Linux users: